2011 United States state legislative elections: Pre-election

+Post-election

 Summary table

-Regularly-scheduled elections were held in 8 of the 99 state legislative chambers in the United States.
-Nationwide, regularly-scheduled elections were held for 578 of the 7,383 legislative seats.
-This table only covers regularly-scheduled elections; additional special elections took place concurrently with these regularly-scheduled elections.
+Regularly scheduled elections were held in 8 of the 99 state legislative chambers in the United States.
+Nationwide, regularly scheduled elections were held for 578 of the 7,383 legislative seats.
+This table only covers regularly scheduled elections; additional special elections took place concurrently with these regularly scheduled elections.

+Election predictions

+Several sites and individuals publish predictions of competitive chambers.
+These predictions look at factors such as the strength of the party, the strength of the candidates, and the partisan leanings of the state.
+The predictions assign ratings to each chambers, with the rating indicating the predicted advantage that a party has in winning that election.